yirenlu92/slack-clipper/README.md

 Cooy the forwarding address (in this case http://1ff9-205-220-128-103.ngrok.io)

 3. Go to https://api.slack.com/apps/A03EH4WGB9C/interactive-messages and replace the first part of the Request URL with the forwarding address you copied above.
+After the ngrok URL put /slack/events.
+Your final Request URL should now look like http://1ff9-205-220-128-103.ngrok.io/slack/events

 4. Go to Slack channel #general in Frindle Slack and see if you can clip something